iwyg/jitimage/README.md

 ### Prefined image processing
 (will disable dynamic processing)

-You alias your image processing with predefined recipes.
+You can alias your image processing with predefined recipes.

 #### Examples